Updated March 17, 2023

-If not, execution continues following the for statement after the body’s executed.
+If not, execution continues following the for a statement after the body’s executed.

-The expression updating the loop variable is executed and the loop condition is again evaluated and so on and this continues until the loop terminates.
-Of course, this loop will not execute its body since count starts at 10 and this does not satisfy the condition.
+The expression updating the loop variable is executed, and the loop condition is again evaluated and so on, and this continues until the loop terminates.
+Of course, this loop will not execute its body since the count starts at 10, and this does not satisfy the condition.

 An interesting thing about for statement is that any one of these may be omitted.
 We can, for example, use a loop variable declared elsewhere.
 This is fine and has the same effect.